Routine Eye Care

-For specialty contact lenses, Dr. Johnson may try several pairs of contact lenses on your eyes from a fitting set.
-Once she is satisfied with the fit, the next step is to determine the appropriate contact lens power for best vision.
+For specialty contact lenses, Dr. Rosen may try several pairs of contact lenses on your eyes from a fitting set.
+Once he is satisfied with the fit, the next step is to determine the appropriate contact lens power for best vision.
 Then the lenses are ordered.
 This visit can take up to an hour or more.
 On a rare occasion, the doctor may have ordered a pair of contact lenses from the initial measurements, which can be dispensed immediately.

 Once the contact lenses come in, the doctor will dispense the contact lenses to you.
 When the fitting is completed, subsequent visits (if needed) would be billed under your medical insurance.
 Since this can be a progressive disease, yearly eye examinations are required.
 If the cornea has changed shape, a new fitting must be repeated.